PixelMister/Pokengine/docs/Guidance/understanding-syntax.md

 **Variables** | var | Variables are reset after the game is reloaded by the user.
 **Map Variables** | mapvar | Map Variables are reset after the user switches maps.
 **Event Variables** | ev | Event Variables are stored indefinitely.
 Due to their permanent nature, these values are used for events and story progression.
+**Region Variables** | var/mapvar/ev | A variable controlled within region parameters, and are set at the initialisation of a region.

 !!! note "Note"